SurgLaVi: Large-Scale Hierarchical Dataset for Surgical Vision-Language Representation Learning: Experimental Validation

 \section{Experimental Validation}

-\subsection{Zero-Shot classification}
+\subsection{Zero-Shot Classification}

-\textbf{Experimental setting and benchmarks.} We evaluate generalization and transferability in a zero-shot setting across laparoscopic and robotic modalities, multiple procedure types, and tasks at different granularities.
-For phase recognition, we use Cholec80~\citep{endonet}, cholecystectomy), AutoLaparo~\citep{wang2022autolaparo}, hysterectomy), StrasByPass and BernByPass~\citep{multibypass}, gastric bypass), and GraSP~\citep{ayobi2025pixel}, robotic prostatectomy).
-We evaluate step recognition on GraSP~\citep{ayobi2025pixel}, action recognition on SARRARP50~\citep{sarrarp50}, robotic prostatectomy), and triplet (instrument–verb–target) recognition on CholecT50~\citep{nwoye2022rendezvous}.
-We also assess tool presence recognition on Cholec80 and GraSP.
-We compare against vision–language models trained on natural images (CLIP,~\cite{clip}, medical images (MedSigLIP,~\cite{sellergren2025medgemma}, and surgical video (SurgVLP,~\cite{surgvlp}; HecVL,~\cite{hecvl}; PeskaVLP,~\cite{peskavlp}).
-For fairness, we use each method’s original prompts when available.
+\textbf{Experimental setting and benchmarks.} We evaluate generalization and transferability in a zero-shot setting across laparoscopic and robotic modalities, multiple procedure types, and a wide range of temporal granularities.
+This includes recognition levels that can match our pre-training as well as benchmarks that operate at even more granular level, such as action, triplet, and tool recognition.
+Evaluating these additional levels enables us to measure how well the model handles tasks whose temporal granularity exceeds supervision during pretraining.
+For phase recognition, we cover five laparoscopic benchmarks: Cholec80~\citep{endonet} and HeiChole~\citep{wagner2023comparative} for cholecystectomy, AutoLaparo~\citep{wang2022autolaparo} for hysterectomy, and StrasByPass and BernByPass~\citep{multibypass} for gastric bypass—as well as the robotic GraSP benchmark~\citep{ayobi2025pixel} for robotic prostatectomy.
+For step recognition, we use GraSP~\citep{ayobi2025pixel}.
+Action recognition is evaluated on SARRARP50~\citep{sarrarp50}, which focuses on robotic prostatectomy.
+Triplet recognition (instrument–verb–target) is assessed using CholecT50~\citep{nwoye2022rendezvous}, and tool presence recognition is evaluated on Cholec80~\citep{endonet}, GraSP~\citep{ayobi2025pixel}, and Heichole~\citep{wagner2023comparative}.

 \textbf{Inference setting.} All models follow a consistent zero-shot protocol.
 The frozen vision backbone encodes a 16-frame window centered on each evaluation frame to model temporal dynamics in surgical videos.
 Then, we mean pool features into a single embedding and compare via cosine similarity to all candidate class embeddings.
-The top-similarity class is predicted for phase, step, and action recognition, and we report video-wise Accuracy and F1-score following~\citet{endonet}.
+For phase, step, and action recognition, the predicted label corresponds to the class with the highest similarity score.
+We evaluate performance using video-wise Accuracy and video-wise macro-averaged F1 as proposed in \citep{funke2023metrics} and report standard deviation across videos.
+For the video-wise macro-averaged F1, we first compute the F1-score for each class within a procedure and then average these scores uniformly across classes.
+Next, we average the resulting per-procedure F1-scores across all procedures to avoid bias toward longer videos and to better capture variability between cases.
+For simplicity, we refer to these metrics as F1 and Accuracy throughout the remainder of this work.
 For tool presence and CholecT50 triplets, we treat similarity scores as class probabilities and report mAP.
-We provide inference prompts specific for each dataset and task in the supplementary material.
+We provide inference prompts specific for each dataset and task in the Appendix.